MarkKozel/CompOrgEText/docs/Introduction/Concepts/Abstraction.md

 <KeyConcepts :ConceptArray= "[
 {
   Concept:'Why Use Abstraction',
-  Details:'Abstraction help understand complex systems' },
+  Details:'Abstraction helps understand complex systems' },
 {
-  Concept:'Computer Organization Abstraction Layers', Details:'Starting with the Problem a computer can solve we can define the layers of abstraction that end with circuits and transistors'
+  Concept:'Computer Organization Abstraction Layers', Details:'Starting with the problem a computer can solve, we can define the layers of abstraction that end with circuits and transistors'
 }
 ]" />

 ## Introduction
-Humans, by default, understand the world through classifying and grouping information about the world in which we live.
-Associating items based on similarities and differences helps us communicate our understandings of our world.
-It could be argued that this capability of humans is something that sets us apart from other animals.
+Humans understand the world through classifying and grouping information, associating items based on similarities and differences.
+This form of organization, called abstraction, helps us communicate concepts and ideas for ourselves and between each other.

-A key tool to manage information and our understanding of complex things is Abstraction.
-In effect, we can group related items by identifying traits that are similar.
-We then associate items that have that trait, and separate them from items that do not possess that trait
+Dividing larger groups into smaller groups based on similar traits is know as abstraction layering, Once divided into groups, each group can be sub-divided into other groups, based on a more specific trait shared among items, further defining them.
+This process of sub-dividing can continue with more specific traits until we have reached a level of detail that is useful...FOR WHAT?

-Once divided into groups, each group can be sub-divided based in a more specific trait, further defined the items.
-This process of sub-dividing can continue with more specific traits until we have reached a level of detail that is useful
+It could be argued that thinking in abstraction is a capability that sets humans apart from other animals.

 ## Why Use Abstraction
 A key element to learning and communicating elements in the physical world is our ability to create abstraction layers.
-That is, defining different levels of detail about an element to be used in different contexts
+That is, defining different levels of detail about an element to be used in different contexts.

 ::: details Abstraction Example
 If you were describing email to a person, if would be helpful to know their understanding of things like the Internet, computers, web browsers, office memos, etc